tmtsoftware/esw-web-app-example/docs/src/main/flows/db-flow.md

 psql -d postgres -U postgres
 ```

-For this application, we will create an `RADECVALUES` table in the database that the application can use to perform fetch and insert queries.
+Now for the application initialization.
+We will create an `RADECVALUES` table in the database that the application can use to perform fetch and insert queries.
-The following commands can be used to create a table
+The following commands can be used to create a table:

 ```bash
 postgres =>